Family: Cyperaceae (Sedge Family)

 U.S. Present: AL, FL, LA, MS, TX

-Distribution: Common in all Gulf Coast states and Georgia.
+Distribution in Texas: Common in all Gulf Coast states and Georgia.
 Projected to spread as far north as Arkansas and the coastal plains of Virginia.
 Naturalized in all surrounding Galveston Bay counties, extending as far south as Matagorda and Jackson counties.

 List All Observations of Cyperus entrerianus reported by Citizen Scientists